Teast

 AcronymFull FormBest ForEntry Level?RecognitionTypical Work Settings

-TEFLTeaching English as a Foreign LanguageTeaching abroad✅ YesWidely recognized (varies by provider)Private academies, online platforms, international schools
+TEFLTeaching English as a Foreign LanguageTeaching abroad, online, or camps✅ YesWidely recognized (varies by provider)Private academies, online platforms, summer camps

 TESOLTeaching English to Speakers of Other LanguagesFlexibility in teaching at home and abroad✅ YesWidely recognizedPublic schools, private institutions, community colleges